valsson-group/masterclass-22-11/INSTRUCTIONS.md

 We will start by performing a simulation where we bias the Na-Cl distance.

-Every VES simulation has three key ingredients
+Every VES simulation has three key ingredients:

 - Basis set
 - Target distribution